-We’re several weeks away from E3, the video game industry’s annual tribute to buzzwords, explosions, and shocking reveals of games that will take decades to come out.
+We’re just one week away from E3, the video game industry’s annual tribute to buzzwords, explosions, and shocking reveals of games that will take decades to come out.
 Are you excited?
 I’m excited.

 EA - Saturday, June 9, 11am Pacific Time

 From sports to shooters to... more sports, EA will kick us off with an opening presentation from EA Play, the publisher’s event in Los Angeles.
 (EA stopped officially participating in E3 a few years ago.)
-We can expect to see a new Battlefield, an in-depth look at Bioware’s Anthem, and hopefully some other cool surprises.
+We can expect to see more of Battlefield V, an in-depth look at Bioware’s Anthem, and hopefully some other cool surprises.

 Microsoft - Sunday, June 10, 1pm Pacific Time

 It looks like Team Xbox has moved permanently from its previous Monday morning slot to Sunday afternoon, which helps spread out the fun.
 Microsoft has a lot of pressure to compete with Sony’s fantastic lineup of exclusives, so this will be one to watch.
 New Gears of War is a safe bet, but what else does Xbox have to show?
 And what t-shirts will Phil Spencer be wearing?

 Bethesda - Sunday, June 10, 6:30pm Pacific Time

 The publisher of Fallout and Doom won’t make people stay up all night this time, as it has thankfully moved this year’s press conference back to a more reasonable hour.
 (Last year’s started at 9pm PT, or midnight Eastern time.)
 Bethesda has already announced Rage 2 and Fallout 76, so we’ll definitely see both of those.
 It’s also safe to expect new Prey stuff and some other surprises.

 Square Enix - Monday, June 11, 10am Pacific Time